TERMS AND CONDITIONS

 12.1 24 Hour Bailiffs Limited maintains Professional Indemnity Insurance cover.
 Details of our insurance cover is available on request.

 13.1 Our complaints procedure is available on request from 24 Hour Bailiffs Limited (Head Office) Unit 1B, Waterham Business Park, Highstreet Road, Waterham, Kent, ME13 9EJ.
-Although he will not have principal responsibility for your matter, the person with overall responsibility is our Chief Executive Gary Mandeville.
+Although he will not have principal responsibility for your matter, the person with overall responsibility is our Chief Executive Stephanie Turner.
 If you have a problem, you are entitled to complain and this can include a complaint about our bill.

 13.2 All of our staff members must attempt to resolve problems that may arise with their services.
 If you have any concerns, it is important that you raise them with us within six years of the act or omission about which you are concerned, or three years from when you should have known about the complaint.